-His love, kindness, patience, humility and hard work with me and my children will be imprinted on my heart for the rest of my life.
+His love, kindness, patience, humility, and hard work with me and my children will be imprinted on my heart for the rest of my life.

 My dad was all the things I know I am not and all the things I need to become.
 His legacy was his unselfish love for us.

-I miss those egg omelets you would make with all sorts of crazy things from rice, to hotdogs or tuna.
+I miss those egg omelets you would make with all sorts of crazy things, from rice to hot dogs or tuna.

 I miss you watching the kids for us when errands had to be taken care of and never once saying no.

-I miss those hot lemonades you would make me when I was coming down with a cold.
+I miss those hot ginger lemonades you would make me when I was coming down with a cold.

 I miss eating out of your plate as a grownup and watching your grandkids do the same.

-I miss going bike riding with you for hours and hearing about your travels to Egypt, Stockholm and other places.
+I miss going bike riding with you for hours and hearing about your travels to Egypt, Stockholm, and other places.

-I miss watching you cook, type and drink tea while holding your grandchildren.
-They never seemed to bother you one bit and often went with you to appointments, radio stations, interviews and the library so I could work.
+I miss watching you cook, type, and drink tea while holding your grandchildren.
+They never seemed to bother you one bit and often went with you to appointments, radio stations, interviews, and the library so I could work.

-I miss traveling with you to remote places sometimes not mom approved.
-I can’t say I know any other dad that would let their kid ride on top of a train that has a precipice to one side and is going through tunnels filled with bats.
-Yeup that was probably the best traveling adventure I can remember us being on except for when I got chased by a bull in Riobamba, Ecuador while visiting your friend’s farm.
+I miss traveling with you to remote places, and doing crazy things.
+I can’t say I know any other dad that would let their kid ride on top of a train with a precipice to one side while going through tunnels filled with bats or breaking down in a fishing boat taking on water in the pacific ocean.

 I miss hearing you lecture me about being patient with the kids and telling me not to forget to kiss and hug them more often.

 I really miss hearing you say, “Dios te bendiga, maneja con cuidado.”, whenever I left to go somewhere.
-In English that means, God bless you and drive safely.
+In English, that means, God, bless you and drive safely.

 I miss hearing about your latest international project and arguing with you that you shouldn’t give your work away for free.
 Interestingly so, I do the same.

-I miss you taking the kids for a walk everyday and having them pick me flowers.
+I miss you taking the kids for a walk every day and having them pick me flowers.

-Although I still can’t understand it all, I am thankful that I got to call you dad for almost 30 yrs and that my children except our new baby got to be around you and have you as their Amigo from the day that they were born.
+Although I still can’t understand it all, I am thankful that I got to call you dad and that my children, except our last-child, got to be around you and have you as their Amigo from the day they were born.

 Happy Father’s day Papi.
-May you enjoy your strolls in paradise alongside our heavenly father.
+May you enjoy your strolls in paradise, alongside our Heavenly Father.

-And Happy Fathers Day to all the dads that are still on this earth.
+And Happy Fathers Day to all the dads who are still on this earth.
 Whether you have small children or your kids are already grown and gone.
 May you never cease to give a word of stern direction and encouragement to your children, no matter how much you think they don’t want to hear it.

 May your legacy be evident in the love and dedication to your family and to others.

 For those who are not dads but still have a dad, tell him you love him today.
-Give him a big hug and a kiss if you can and don’t take him for granted, because when you least expect it he may be promoted to glory.
+Give him a big hug and a kiss if you can, and don’t take him for granted because when you least expect it, he may be promoted to glory.

-God Bless you
+God Bless You.